If there’s one thing that we all agree on, it’s eating plenty of vegetables.

 Remember homocysteine in heart health?
 Too much homocysteine because of poor diet, and low levels of B12 can up the risk of fractures.
-Low estrogen and progesterone also increases this risk.
+Low estrogen and progesterone also increase this risk.
 To counter this effect, take more B12!

 10. Maintains thyroid health

-Boosting metabolism is one of the best vitamins B12 benefits in menopause.
+Boosting metabolism is one of the best vitamin B12 benefits in menopause.
 B12 is an integral part of metabolism.
 Without B12, your thyroid gland becomes sluggish, which may cause hypothyroidism.
 B12 helps by boosting thyroid hormone production and repairing damaged thyroid tissues.